mclark610/reactnd-rather/README.md

   the user generated.

 backend:
-  the backend is simulated by canned data as well as functions to pull the data.
+  the backend is simulated by canned data and functions used to pull push data.

 redux/data:
   redux will be used to control the state and make fetching data from state more accessible.